Poynting vector controversy in axion modified electrodynamics: INTRODUCTION

 In standard electrodynamics, Poynting vector analysis is implemented in circuit and antenna theory to understand how the input source power is impressed into the system along with the system power flow and how it relates to the stored energy and losses \cite{White1999,KeqianZhang2008,Volkakis2012,Balanis2012,RHbook2012}.
-In this work we undertake a similar analysis within the frame work of axion modified electrodynamics.
+In this work we undertake a similar analysis within the framework of axion modified electrodynamics.
 In other work, the Poynting vector has been implemented with versions of the stress-energy tensor to understand energy and forces in magnetic and dielectric matter.
-For example, forces in systems such as optical tweezers \cite{Wu2009,Berry_2013,Bethune_Waddell_2015,Sukhov_2017} and ion trapping \cite{Guha:2020uh}, where the correct way to analyse these systems has been a subject of controversy (known as the Abraham–Minkowski controversy) and is still an active area of debate \cite{Nelson91,Griffiths2012,Mansuripur:2017us,TORCHIGIN2020164986,RevModPhys.79.1197,Leonhardt:2006ux,Barnett2010}.
-This debate has led to the general concept of ``curl forces", which are abundant in nature and cannot be described from the gradient of a scalar potential, and only exist in a localised space.
-For example, the force on a particle with complex electric polarizability is known not to be derivable from a scalar potential as its curl is non-zero \cite{Wu2009,Berry_2013,Berry2015}.
-Such forces are non-conservative and non-dissipative, and their inclusion has been described both classically, and quantum mechanically \cite{Strange_2018,Berry_2020}, in particular the quantising of electrodynamics in dielectric and dispersive media \cite{Drezet2016}.
-Note, such non-conservative ``curl forces" do not include the most well-known ``curl force", which is the magnetic Lorentz force, as it is a conservative force that can do no work \cite{Strange_2018}, described by a magnetic vector potential.
+For example, forces in systems such as optical tweezers \cite{Wu2009,Berry_2013,Bethune_Waddell_2015,Sukhov_2017} and trapping of particles \cite{SpinCurlF2013,Guha:2020uh}, where the best way to analyze these systems has been a subject of controversy (known as the Abraham–Minkowski controversy), is still an active area of debate \cite{Nelson91,Griffiths2012,Mansuripur:2017us,TORCHIGIN2020164986,RevModPhys.79.1197,Leonhardt:2006ux,Barnett2010}.
+This debate has led to the general concept of ``curl forces," which are abundant in nature, cannot be described from the gradient of a scalar potential, and only exist in a localized space \cite{Wu2009,Berry_2013,SpinCurlF2013,Berry2015}.
+For example, the force on a particle with complex electric polarizability is known not to be derivable from a scalar potential as its curl is nonzero.
+Such forces are nonconservative and nondissipative, and their inclusion has been described both classically and quantum mechanically \cite{Strange_2018,Berry_2020}, in particular the quantising of electrodynamics in dielectric and dispersive media \cite{Drezet2016,Drezet2017,Drezet17b}.
+Note, such nonconservative curl forces do not include the most well-known curl force, which is the magnetic Lorentz force, as it is a conservative force that can do no work \cite{Strange_2018}, described by a magnetic vector potential.